ralphbean/tos-rit-projects-seminar/doc/hw/fflight.rst

    necessary keywords.
  - Verify that you added yourself correctly by running the script located at ``lib/ritfloss/model/validate.py``
+ - Edit the file ``planet/config.ini``.
+Look at the very bottom of the file and there will be the beginnings of a list of subscribed blogs.
+Add your blog's RSS feed (or a topical sub-feed) to this list.
+Make sure its a working RSS URL!
  - If everything checks out, then

    - Commit your change